hmc-godaddy-clinic-16/editor-section/README.md

 authentication, we currently use this value to identify what should be accessed in the database.

-In order for the client side code to communicate properly with the , in the file src/constants.js, change the value of SERVER_URL to http://localhost:3000 and change DEFAULT_ID to the value of ```_id``` you saw when you visited http://localhost:3000/announcements.
+In order for the client side code to communicate properly with the database, in the file src/constants.js, change the value of SERVER_URL to http://localhost:3000 and change DEFAULT_ID to the value of ```_id``` you saw when you visited http://localhost:3000/announcements.

 When you run the app, your changes in the editor should now be persistent.

+### Setting up the social media server

+In order to enable login/posting to Twitter and Facebook, it is necessary to run a local server that supports this.

 ### Running unit tests
 Run the tests